assemblerflow/flowcraft/docs/create_process.rst

 contains all placeholder variables that are currently supported by
 assemblerflow:

+- ``pid`` (**Mandatory**): This placeholder is used as a unique process identifier that prevent issues from process duplication in the pipeline.
+  It is also important for for unique secondary output channels, such as those that send run status information (see `Status channels`_).

 - ``include "post.txt"`` (**Recommended**): Inserts
   ``beforeScript`` and ``afterScript`` statements to the process.
 These include a bash script that created a series of *dotfiles* for the process